lkarper/dog-date-api/README.md

 A DELETE request sent to this endpoint removes the howl with the id equal to the parameter "entry_id" from the list of a user's saved howls.

 #### /by-user (GET) (authorization required)
-A GET request sent to this endpoint returns the howl created by the user whose information is contained in the bearer token appended to the 'Authorization' header.
+A GET request sent to this endpoint returns the howl created by the user whose information is contained in the bearer token appended to the "Authorization" header.

 ### Reviews (/reviews)